unChaz/sci-fi-5e/srd/mechanics/feats.md

 - You can accurately recall the layout of any ship or space station you’ve been on.

 #### SPELL SNIPER
-*Prerequisite: The ability to cast at least one spell*
+*Prerequisite: The ability to cast at least one tek skill*

-You have learned techniques to enhance your attacks with certain kinds o f spells, gaining the following benefits:
+You have learned techniques to enhance your attacks with certain kinds o f tek skills, gaining the following benefits:
-- When you cast a spell that requires you to make an attack roll, the spell’s range is doubled.
+- When you cast a tek skill that requires you to make an attack roll, the tek skill’s range is doubled.
-- Your ranged spell attacks ignore half cover and three-quarters cover.
+- Your ranged tek skill attacks ignore half cover and three-quarters cover.
 - You learn one cantrip that requires an attack roll.
-Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard spell list.
-Your spellcasting ability for this cantrip depends on the spell list you chose from: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.
+Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard tek skill list.
+Your tek skillcasting ability for this cantrip depends on the tek skill list you chose from: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

 #### TAVERN BRAWLER
 Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following benefits: